 People attending the practice were protected from the risk of abuse because reasonable steps had been taken to identify the possibility of abuse.
 The practice had policies in place relating to the safeguarding of vulnerable adults and whistleblowing and staff we spoke with were aware of their responsibilities in identifying and reporting concerns.
 The practice worked with other health and social care professionals to ensure a multi-disciplinary input in the case management of vulnerable people.
-The practice was signed up to the learning disability direct enhanced service (DES) to provide an annual health check for people with a learning disability to improve their health outcomes.
+The practice was signed up to the learning disability direct enhanced service (DES) to provide an annual health check for people with a learning disability to improve their health outcomes and one of the partners was the lead for reviewing the care of patients with learning disabilities.